proteinreport/proteinreport.org/content/newswire/scaleup-bio-announces-initial-customers-from-usa-australia-and-asia-supporting-global-food-innovations/index.md

 **About Allium Bio**

 At Allium Bio, we’re creating sustainable and functional ingredients to replace processed additives.
 We use a brand-new fermentation technology to grow our plant-based ingredients with better textures, flavours, and functional properties.
 Better ingredients, better products, and a cleaner ingredients label for everyone.
-Learn more about c16 Biosciences by visiting <https://www.curieco.com/>.
+Learn more about Allium Bio by visiting <https://www.alliumbio.com/>.